 With the Series B funding, Sytenkabio will consolidate its headquarters in Seoul, validate its technology, and look to expand into international markets.

-The company said it would use the funding to continue licensing its DNA design technology in the cell and gene therapy markets.
+The company said it would use the funding to continue development of its human microbiome research kits, protocols, and software.